grid-line

 Average Screen Time Stats 2024

-• Daily screen time has increased by nearly 50 minutes per day since 2013.
+• Daily screen time has increased by over 30 minutes per day since 2013

 Average Screen Time Overview

-That’s a 1% (4 minutes) increase over 2021’s figure - equating to 5 billion+ days when extrapolated across all global internet users.
+That figure equates to approximately 5 billion days when extrapolated across all global internet users.

 Here’s a breakdown of the average internet-connected screen time since 2013: